uma-pi1/kge/README.md

 ## Adding a new model

-To add a new model to libKGE, one needs to extend the [KgeModel](https://github.com/uma-pi1/kge/blob/1c69d8a6579d10e9d9c483994941db97e04f99b3/kge/model/kge_model.py#L243) class.
+To add a new model to LibKGE, one needs to extend the [KgeModel](https://github.com/uma-pi1/kge/blob/1c69d8a6579d10e9d9c483994941db97e04f99b3/kge/model/kge_model.py#L243) class.
 A model is made up of a [KgeEmbedder](https://github.com/uma-pi1/kge/blob/1c69d8a6579d10e9d9c483994941db97e04f99b3/kge/model/kge_model.py#L170)